digitaldonkey/ml-contactform/readme.txt

 2. The Form

 == Upgrade Notice ==

+= 1.4 =
+Added optional reCapture Antispam Support.
+Added comments to TinyMce valid Elements, that the Tag won't get deleted, when switching to html mode.

 = 1.2 =
 Added Option to set a From-Field for the received mails.